cjshelton/portfolio/src/blog-posts/2021-12-16-typescript-part-1-an-introduction/index.md

 <p class="img-attribute">We get intellisense for the function to inform us how it should be called.</p>

 **\*** There is an exception to this when using some IDEs like VSCode which is discussed in a later section.

-# TypeScript Fundamentals

-## Types

-TypeScript understands all of the primitive values built-in to JavaScript, including the more common ones like `number` and `string`, and those used less common like `bigint` and `symbol`.

-It also understands objects, undoubtedly the most popular data type used in JavaScript, and can distinguish at compile time between objects, functions and arrays, which are all fundamentally objects in JavaScript.
-TypeScript also lets you create your own custom object types with a custom name using types and interfaces - more on this in the next section.

 # Is TypeScript its Own Language?